StuartGJohnson/WorldGeneration/README.md

 [nvidia usd](https://developer.nvidia.com/usd?sortBy=developer_learning_library%2Fsort%2Ffeatured_in.usd_resources%3Adesc%2Ctitle%3Aasc&hitsPerPage=6)

 You can also install usd via pypi (see the link).
 Searching the nvidia developer pages for up-to-date options is advisable.
-It is unclear how much special NVIDIA sauce is needed in the USD library.
+It is unclear how much special NVIDIA sauce is needed in the USD library to support IsaacSim world definition.

 After installing USD in the binary manner, I used PYTHONPATH to extend my python interpreter so it could use the installed version of USD.
 See the file `env.sh`.
 I also use a conda env for this repo - based on python 3.11.